crikeymiles2/riot-dice/README.md

 > _The tower in SPACE GITS represents drunkenness and bruises.
 Your tower could represent anything you like: fear, stress, excitement, arcane energy, loss of control, heat.
 You could even change the tower to work in reverse: with each model starting with a tower of whatever number of dice and wanting to keep them for whatever reason; maybe they provide power, boost stats, or are the victory system (like some kind of egg-and-spoon race...)._

 ## Weapons

-<< TO DO >>

-## Measuring
-When measuring and checking lines between dice and models, you can measure from anywhere on the models' bases to anywhere on the dice.
-If it grazes either, it is in.
-If you are using a vehicle without a base, measure from the hull.
-You can premeasure during your activation.
+Weapon are either Shooting Weapons, and used during Shoot Actions, or Fighting Weapons, used during Fights.

+### Shooting Weapons
+Shooting Weapons have the following stats:

+* **Range**: The maximum distance a bullet from this weapon will travel.
+* **Bullet Dice**: The dice rolled when shooting with this weapon.
+* **Weak/Big Damage**: The damage values that apply when this weapon hits another model.

+### Fighting Weapons

+Fighting Weapons have the following stats:

+* **Thump Dice**: The dice rolled when thumping with this weapon.
+* **Weak/Big Damage**: The damage values that apply when thumping another model with this weapon.

 ## Set Up

 ### Table
-Clear a play area roughly 2’x2’ and set up plenty of terrain.
+Clear a play area roughly 3-foot by 3-foot and set up plenty of terrain.

 > [!TIP]
 > _The table setup is something that you can freely experiment with, and potentially you wlil want to vary from scenario to scenario._

 ### Loot Tokens
-Each of you drops 6 Loot Tokens onto the table from a decent height.
+Each boss drops 6 Loot Tokens onto the table from a decent height.

 Put one more Loot Token in the middle as a tie-breaker.